 Also located in the Tyrrhenian Sea is a volcanic island named Ischia, it is also a must especially to those who with to spend time while rejuvenating the body and mind.
 It is best knows for for the healing waters of its thermal spas and the many mineral benefits enjoyed in the vicinity of this particular island.

 History buffs always enjoy visiting Elba Italy which is an island off the coast of Tuscany.
 It offers not only the spectacular views with a breathtaking national park, but also some historical significance.
 The island of Elba was the location of Napoleon Buonaparte's exile following a failed invasion of Russian back in the early 18th century.

 Near Sicily we have another gem - Ortygia, yet another one of those must-see Italy Islands if looking to deeply immerse in history.
-This island has been mentioned in ancient mythology and is the site of some extraordinary ancient ruins, an absolute must for whose who appreciate magnificent architecture that tells a tale of time.
+This island has been mentioned in ancient Greek mythology and is the site of some extraordinary archaic ruins, it is an absolute must for whose who appreciate magnificent architecture that tells a tale of time.